-Megan McArdle has argued that stronger land rights, the ability to appeal and delay expropriations for many years and competition from cheap airlines further conspire to make rail so expensive in the United States.
+Megan McArdle has argued that stronger land rights, the ability to appeal and delay expropriations for many years, and competition from cheap airlines further conspire to make rail so expensive in America.

-Payne’s second point calls for more government involvement, and indeed there has been investment in lines and stations in the UK.
+Payne’s second point calls for more government involvement, and indeed there has been investment in lines and stations across the UK.

 In the Netherlands, tracks are maintained by a government agency while the trains are nominally private.
 But the largest train operator is still wholly owned by the government.
 Amtrak couldn’t survive without subsidies either.

 Finding the right balance between public and private can be tricky, but we tried wholly public and abandoned it for a reason.

 The most fair

 There’s a reason every developed nation has GUARANTEED healthcare for EVERYONE.

 Millions of Americans are dying because they can’t afford to stay alive.

 Any idea in your head that tells you that’s preferable to a change in policy, is bad and wrong and you need to get rid of it.
 Use your moral compass.